yasen-yankov/ios-docs/Guides/Chart/annotations.md

 ###Balloon annotation###

-The TKChartBalloonAnnotation displays a balloon like shape around the position specified by its arguments.
+The TKChartBalloonAnnotation displays a balloon-like shape next to the position specified by its arguments.
 The **verticalAlign** and **horizontalAlign** properties allow to position the annotation precisely.
-The balloon will correct its position automatically if there is no enough space at the specified coordinates.
+The balloon will correct its position automatically if there is not enough space at the specified coordinates.

 The following example demonstrates different balloon positions based on the horizontal and vertical alignment: